-> Birds that don't migrate don't need to expend massive amounts of energy to travel.
-Instead, their energy can be used to forage, defend their territory, preen, continue raising chicks and other tasks that benefit their survival.
+Birds that don't migrate don't need to expend massive amounts of energy to travel.
+Instead, their energy can be used to forage, watch for predators, defend their territory, preen, continue raising chicks, and other tasks that benefit their survival.

-> - Defending Territory
+- Defending Territory

 The best feeding and nesting areas are highly sought after, but a bird has to be present to defend them.
 Birds that don't migrate can make use of those superior habitats throughout the year and are already in place to defend them when migrating birds return each spring.

 If a bird does not need to migrate, it can spend more time caring for its chicks.
 This extra parental care gives young birds a better chance of survival so they mature strong and healthy.
 Some non-migrating birds may also raise additional broods later in the season, giving them even more offspring to continue the next generation.

 Birds do not consciously choose not to migrate, of course, as migration is an inherent, instinctive behavior.
 Just as some birds have evolved the ability to precisely navigate their way through this extraordinary journey, however, some birds have also evolved to make the most of not migrating at all.

 There are many more birds that don't migrate than most birders realize, and at least some species in nearly all scientific bird families avoid the rigors of migration.
 Just in North America, some of the more familiar birds that do not migrate include: